Papa I’ve Wandered – 1975

 I remember your eyes as they peered down at me

-I’d sit hunched on a bolder as you’d weave your spell
+I’d sit hunched on a boulder as you’d weave your spell

 There were trips to the city